sojs-coder/htmlc/README.md

 - `--names=a,b,...`: Specify specific component names to process
 - `--out=<path>`: Specify output directory
 - `--logs`: Enable debug logging
+- `--minify`: Do you want to minify files or not?
+- `--toMinify=a,b`: What file extensions to minify (defaults to html if --minify is enabled.
+Will not work without --minify)
 - `help`: Show help information

 ## API Documentation